brub43/hello-kitty/README.md

 * Now that `exts` folder was added to the search you can add new extensions to this folder and they will be automatically found by the *App*.
 * Look at the *Console* window for the actual output of this extension.
 It also has a small button to open current log file.
 * All the same commands work on linux.
 Replace `.bat` with `.sh` and `\` with `/`.
-* Extension name is a folder name in `exts` folder, in this example: `omni.hello.world`.
+* Extension name is a folder name in `exts` folder, in this example: `omni.hello.kitty`.
 * Most important thing extension has is a config file: `extension.toml`, take a peek.

 ## Next Steps: Make another version of this extension use the UI